 #22 As a Temporary Bowl

-A filter can hold dry ingredients when baking or when hold cut fruit or vegetables.
+A filter can hold dry ingredients when baking or when holding cut fruit or vegetables.
 It beats having to wash a bowl when you are done.

 #23 Store Fragile Items

 Use coffee filters to wrap small figurines and Christmas ornaments for storage.